Fiery testimony from ex-LMPD chief on officer’s termination in Breonna Taylor case

 Gentry also said she was never made aware of LMPD Det.
 Kelly Goodlett’s testimony during her Professional Standards Unit questioning.
 In that interview, Goodlett stated she also heard Mattingly tell Jaynes that Glover was receiving packages at Taylor’s apartment.

-Gentry said she was never given that information and was unaware of her testimony.
-Still, she said what Jaynes wrote in the affidavit was false, leading to his firing.
+Goodlett’s statement, Clay said, proved Jaynes had acted in good faith when he wrote that line in the warrant.
+Gentry insisted that the information was not accurate and said what Jaynes wrote in the affidavit was false, leading to his firing.

+Clay brought in Alex Payne, the former commissioner of the Department of Criminal Justice Training as an expert witness.
+Payne testified that according to the Collective Knowledge Doctrine, Jaynes did not lie on the warrant.

 The hearings are expected to continue through Wednesday.